ycarowr/SpaceMarine/README.md

 ### Scenes
-The game is separated into two different [scenes](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scenes) that work indenpendenly:
+The game is separated into two different [scenes](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scenes) that work independently:
-  1. __Opening__ - It contains a short introduction of the game, displaying a cut scene with a background, a spacecraft and text dialogs that receives input to go ahead and write the next piece of text.
-The scene ends with a dark screen fade which makes the transition to the playable game.
+  1. __Opening__ - It contains a short introduction of the game, displays a cut scene with a background, a spacecraft and text dialogs that receive input to go ahead and write the next sentence.
+The presentation ends with a dark screen fade which makes the transition to the playable part of the game.
 The scene is mostly driven by the script [OpenSceneSequence](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Scripts/Data/Sequences/Opening/OpeningSceneSequence.cs), which contains the instructions to move the spacecraft and show the text dialog.
   2. __Game__ - Contains the playable part of the game: monsters, player, doors, rooms and elevator are all here.

 ### The MVC and Communication between Model and View

-I won't be able to get into what is a [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) here, there is a ton of content regarding this subject online, it for sure won't be difficult to find information.
+I won't cover what is a [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) here, there is a ton of content regarding this subject online, for sure won't be difficult to find more information about it.

-The [Model](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scripts/Model) and [UI/View](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scripts/Ui) communication is done using the following [interfaces/Events](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Scripts/GameEvents/GameEvent.cs) and the [Observer Pattern](https://github.com/ycarowr/Tools/blob/3be2788408fd80bcd3c4a849bb0a7161230d944a/Patterns/Observer/Observer.cs) which allows to remove the [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) between these layers of the application.
-In shorter words, the UI scripts implement an interface and subscribe to the events they are interested in, the Model classes dispatch those events when they happen.
+The [Model](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scripts/Model) and [UI/View](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scripts/Ui) communication is done using the following [Interfaces/Events](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Scripts/GameEvents/GameEvent.cs) and the [Observer Pattern](https://github.com/ycarowr/Tools/blob/3be2788408fd80bcd3c4a849bb0a7161230d944a/Patterns/Observer/Observer.cs) which allows to remove the [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) between both layers of the application.
+In shorter words, the UI scripts implement an interface and subscribe to the events they are interested in, and the Model classes dispatch those events when they happen.

 As the [Observer](https://github.com/ycarowr/Tools/blob/3be2788408fd80bcd3c4a849bb0a7161230d944a/Patterns/Observer/Observer.cs) code shows, once a listener subscribes the event register, all its events/interfaces are now ready to be notified by the game model.